ubffm/lingframe/documentation.md

 Language tags are at the moment only used with `rdfs:label` for `bf:Topic` and `bf:GenreForm`.
 In these cases, they are uniformly set to `de`.

-Datatypes for literals are currently not employed.
+Datatypes for literals are currently only used with literals that are objects of `bf:creationDate`.
+In these cases, they are unisormly set do `xsd:date`.

 ## 3. Included Elements